michael-mueller-git/Python-Funscript-Editor/README.md

 make docs package
 ```

 This create the distribution package in `./dist`.
+Or simply type `make all` to build and install the package.

 ## TODOs